AtomicLemon/flamecoin/doc/build-windows.md

 WINDOWS BUILD NOTES
 ====================

+(Keep in mind that you do not need to build, you can download from our website. https://flamecoin.co)

 Below are some notes on how to build Flamecoin Core for Windows.

 The options known to work for building Flamecoin Core on Windows are: